TakingItCasual/easymc/docs/getting_started.rst

 By default, the script creates an instance which receives a different IP each time it's started, as this is the cheaper option (see Costs_).
 An instance can be created with an elastic IP address (a persistent IP) by appending :bash:`--elastic_ip` to the instance creation command.
-An elastic IP address can still be attached afterwards with the :bash:`address` command's subcommands (see Commands_).
+An elastic IP address can still be attached afterwards with the `address subcommands`_.

 To handle non-persistent IPs, the script contains functionality to automatically update instance IPs in the the local Minecraft client's server list.
 The server list will be updated whenever either of the two following script commands are run::